ProblemSolvingClub/psc-website/README.md

 4. Find the private IP address of the computer you're hosting the site on by running `hostname -I`
 5. Enter web address `yourPrivateIP:4000` on your mobile device browser.
 Computer web address will still be at `localhost:4000`

+*The information above may be out of date and has not been verified as of February 23, 2022.*

+## Making Changes

+To make changes here are some tips:

+### Blog Posts

+1. To make a new blog post go to [`_posts`](_posts/).
+You can copy paste the previous post.
+    - The yaml front matter (stuff at the top inside those `---`) will be displayed inside of the home page.
+This metadata includes:
+        - `title` (required)
+            - The title of the blog post
+        - `contestPoster` (required)
+            - The directory path to the contest image
+            - This will display the same image in both the home and blog post.
+        - `infoBtnLink` (required):
+            - A link for more information.
+            - For contests this should be the link to the actual contest's page on the ccpc website.
+        - `signupBtnLink` (required)
+            - A link to signup to the event.
+(For contests it is usually the same eventbrite link).
+        - `text` (required)
+            * This is the text that shows up on the home page, it is different from the text that shows up in the blog post.
+    - The rest of the HTML you write will be displayed like the rest of the [blogs](https://cpc2.cpsc.ucalgary.ca/blog/).
+        - You really do not need to do anything fancy here, just do not create or delete any divs and make a few paragraphs with some **bold** or *italic* text here and there.

+### Images

+2. Images go into the `/img/` drectory.

+### Contest Information

+3. When a new contest is announced go into [`contests`](contests/) and into the appropriate directory (or make one).
+    - Just copy paste the previous year's announcement.
+    - Make sure to change the poster inside the `img` tag (`id` should be `header`).
+    - The HTML is pretty striaghtforward if you know HTML, just make the necessary changes when they are needed.

+## Using CPanel
+1. Once you have completed making all the changes to the website, merge your branch into master
+2. Go to this link to access [CPanel](cpc2.cpsc.ucalgary.ca/cpanel)
+    ```
+        username: cpc
+        password: *saved to LastPass*
+    ```
+3. Now, to update the latest changes from the repo, navigate to `Git Version Control`
+    - Click on manage then the `Pull or Deploy` tab
+4. Simply click on `Update from Remote` then `Deploy HEAD Commit` last
+5. Navigate to `File Manager` -> `public_html`
+    - This directory is where you will be uploading your `_site` contents
+    - First delete everything in within the `public_html` directory and then process with the steps
+    - You won't be able to upload folders in the directory so to work around this follow these steps:
+        1. zip the contents of the `_site` folder
+        2. upload the zipped file to CPanel in the `public_html` directory
+        3. Extract the zipped file in CPanel
+        4. Ensure that all files from `_site` is in the `public_html` directory (this may require some copy pasting)
+6. Then hopefully that's it!
+Now just test the website with an Incognito browser and check to see if the changes worked
+7. If you don't see changes in your regular browser you just might need to clear your cookies on the site

 ### Example links
 Test these links to see whether you have successfully hosted the website on your local machine:
 - [Home](http://localhost:4000)
 - [About](http://localhost:4000/about)
 - [Contests > ACPC > 2015](http://localhost:4000/contests/acpc/2015)

 ## Using CPanel
 1. Once you have completed making all the changes to the website, merge your branch into master